s-kybound/moo/docs/ideas.md

 - disjunction (sums)

 We choose to go with these as they are simpler than a lambda abstraction as a primitive data type.
-As disjunction in a dual calculus has been more well studied through case and cocase, we opt to explore conjunction by introducing a pair, and demonstrate how just having the pair and its consumer split enables us to restore full expressiveness.
-We also introduce the polar duals of pairs and splits, the cosplit and copair.
+As disjunction in a dual calculus has been more well studied through case and cocase, we opt to explore conjunction by introducing a tuple, and demonstrate how just having the tuple and its consumer split enables us to restore full expressiveness.
+We also introduce the polar duals of pairs and splits, the cosplit and cotuple.

-# what is the polar dual of pair and split?
+# what is the polar dual of tuple and split?

-We introduce the pair data type, which represents a product of 2 values.
-We also introduce the split consumer which allows us to access the two values in the pair.
+We introduce the tuple data type, which represents a product of 2 values.
+We also introduce the split consumer which allows us to access the two values in the tuple.
 In code:

 ```
-<(pair x y) | (split a b M)> -> M[x/a, y/b]
+<(tuple x y) | (split a b M)> -> M[x/a, y/b]
 ```

 We see that this expression will beta-reduce to the statement M, with x and y substituted for a and b.
 We see that split is a consumer that tells us what to do next.

-Our derivation of cosplit and copair comes from analysis of case and its polar dual cocase, in similar systems that introduce disjunction.
+Our derivation of cosplit and cotuple comes from analysis of case and its polar dual cocase, in similar systems that introduce disjunction.
 While sum + case tells us: "what do I do after figuring that this sum value is this case?", with sum producers and a single case destructor, cocase + sum destructors tells us: "this cocase value knows what to do, if it gets this specific destructor.".
 In this case, cocase is the PRODUCER, and the sum comes in the form of its CONSUMERS.